Alec Geddes

-Alexander Geddes (born 1878) was a Scottish communist activist.
+Alexander Geddes (29 May 1888 – 10 July 1964) was a Scottish communist and political candidate.
+In newspaper coverage of his political activities, his first name was often shortened to Alex or Alec.

-Geddes was born in Wick, and worked there as a fish smoker.
-He then moved to Greenock, where he worked in a torpedo factory during World War I.
+Biography

-Geddes joined the Amalgamated Engineering Union and, inspired by the Clyde Workers' Committee, Geddes became a prominent figure in the Greenock Workers' Committee.
-His first political speech was in the run-up to the 1918 general election, in support of Fred Shaw, the unsuccessful British Socialist Party candidate for Greenock.
+Geddes was born in Wick in 1888, and worked there as a fish smoker.
+He married Margaret Clark Kinloch in 1909.
+They moved to Greenock, where he was employed in a torpedo factory during World War I. He joined the Amalgamated Engineering Union and, inspired by the Clyde Workers' Committee, became a prominent figure in the Greenock Workers' Committee.
+His first political speech was in the run-up to the 1918 general election, when he spoke in support of Fred Shaw, unsuccessful British Socialist Party candidate for the Greenock constituency.

-He attended the Communist Unity Convention of 1920 on behalf of the committee, where he argued that there should be an independent Scottish communist party, a view he shared with John Maclean.
-As a result, he became a founder member of the Scottish Communist Party, and was appointed as its treasurer.
-However, the views of the party's committee were defeated at its founding meeting, which instead voted to seek amalgamation with the new Communist Party of Great Britain (CPGB), and Geddes acceded to this, becoming a member of the CPGB himself.
+Geddes attended the Communist Unity Convention of 1920 on behalf of the Greenock Workers' Committee.
+He advocated for a separate Scottish communist party, a view he shared with John Maclean.
+Geddes co-founded the Scottish Communist Party and was appointed its treasurer.
+However, advocates for a separate Scottish CP were defeated at its first meeting; members voted instead to seek amalgamation with the new Communist Party of Great Britain (CPGB).
+Geddes acceded to this plan, and became a member of the CPGB himself.

-Geddes became the chair of the Greenock Unemployed Workers' Committee and was nominated by them to stand at the 1922 general election.
-He also had the support of both the CPGB and the local trades and labour council and Independent Labour Party (ILP).
-However, he did not try to win the support of the national Labour Party to stand as an official candidate for them.
-He took 9,776 votes, coming second with 34.1% of the votes cast.
-He was again nominated by the local trades and labour council for the 1923 election; in protest, the ILP withdrew from the council, and it was derecognised by the national Labour Party.
-Despite this, he increased his vote in the election to 10,335 votes, 38% of the total.
-Around this time, he also won election to Greenock parish council, serving a single term.
+Geddes chaired the Greenock Unemployed Workers' Committee and was nominated to stand at the 1922 general election.
+He had the support of the CPGB, the local trades and labour council, and the Independent Labour Party (ILP).
+But he did not try to win the endorsement of the national Labour Party to stand as their official candidate.
+He took 9,776 votes, finishing second with 34.1% of the votes cast.
+For the 1923 election, he was again nominated by the local trades and labour council.
+The ILP protested what it regarded as aggressive maneuvers by "an extreme Labour-Communist section", and withdrew from the council.
+Nevertheless, Geddes improved his electoral result, collecting 10,335 votes, or 38% of the total.